 Now think about it, how many people are going to Google ‘building engagement on a blog’?
 Or anything similar?

 In fact, I just Googled the exact term ‘building engagement on your blog’ and there are SIX results on the entire internet.
 And half of them are from me!
 (But none as the headline!)

 Think about it: When we talk about ‘building engagement’ on a blog, we are really talking about getting more comments, right?
 So let’s change our headline from Building Engagement On Your Blog, to Get More Comments On Your Blog.

 Now if you Google that exact term, you see that there are over 200,000 results.
 That means if more bloggers are writing with that specific term in their headline, it’s probably because more people are searching for that term!

 So let’s return to our post.
 The headline now at least has some Google juice, and a more search-friendly title.
 Plus, the title is a bit more descriptive, so it increases the chance that others will click it when they see it floating by on Twitter or Facebook.

 But remember I said that I was writing about a few ways bloggers could get more comments on their blog?
 What if I wrote up, I dunno, say 40 ways to get more comments on your blog?
 Then that could become my headline!

 So the post stays the same, but which headline would you be more likely to click on if you saw it on Twitter:

 1 – Building Engagement On Your Blog

 Just remember, focus on including relevant keywords and phrases in your post’s headlines, and ask yourself ‘how would someone find this post if they were searching for it?’
-If you start paying more attention to your headline-writing in 2012, you’ll be very surprised at the increase in not only search traffic, but overall traffic to your blog!
+If you start paying more attention to your headline-writing, you’ll be very surprised at the increase in not only search traffic, but overall traffic to your blog!